 Why Bond Funds Are Bad Investments

-Why Bond Funds Are Bad Investments.
-While bond funds can play a role in a well-balanced investment portfolio, ...
-A bond fund...
+While bond funds can play a role in a well-balanced investment portfolio, these funds have their risks as well.
+Before you invest...